Family and Medical Leave Act (FMLA)

-An employer may duplicate the text of the FMLA poster to meet this general notice requirement.
+An employer may duplicate the text of the FMLA poster to meet this general notice requirement (keep in mind there is a revised version of the FMLA poster, effective March 8, 2013).
 Or, it may use another format so long as the information provided includes, at a minimum, all of the information contained in the FMLA poster.
 Where an employer's workforce is comprised of a significant portion of workers who are not literate in English comprises the employer's workforce, the employer must provide the general notice in a language in which the employees are literate.

 An employer is permitted to use the same model notice as used in the FMLA poster, described above, to satisfy the General Notice requirement.